domosekai/domosekai.github.io/sstp/help.md

   However, if your DNS provider is unreliable, or you want to enforce connecting via IPv4 or IPv6 (if the server is dual-stack), you can use an IP address instead.

+  System proxy will automatically be used in iOS 12 and above.

 - **Hostname**

   Server hostname that will be used in the TLS server trust evaluation.